 The domes are covered by special material to protect guests from the cold and the snow.
 The decors in each pod are inspired by traditional decors and materials from around the region.
 The domes can fit up to 4 people.

 The facilities in the domes are a bit more bare and basic, but no less luxurious and comfortable.
-In the common areas, there are the onsite bar and restaurant and free WiFi.
+In the common areas, there are onsite bars and restaurants and free WiFi.

 Price: $452 per night